 If the Apostle Peter was the head of the apostles, certainly the other apostles would have known it.
 However, they didn't!
 This is apparent since they argued about which of them was the "greatest," even while Jesus was still living among them!

-Clearly, this last passage occurred after Jesus spoke Mt.
+If Peter Had The Primacy As The First Pope The Others Didn't Know It!Then a dispute arose among them as to which of them would be greatest (Lk.
+9:46).Now there was also a dispute among them, as to which of them should be considered the greatest (Lk.
+22:24).NOTE: Clearly, this last passage occurred after Jesus spoke Mt.
 16:18 and in Jesus' presence!
-Please note that Jesus never corrected them by saying Peter was made the "head" at the point of Mt.
+Please notice that Jesus never corrected them by saying Peter was made the first pope at the point of Mt.
 16:18!
 The other apostles never thought that verse uniquely exalted Peter above themselves, so why should we?

 Regarding Mt.
 16:18, the Amplified Bible says: